scottlabbe/chronoverse/README.md

 ## Deployment

-- **Replit / simple VM**: run FastAPI with `uvicorn`, host frontend as static build or keep Vite dev server behind a reverse proxy for local
+- **Replit / simple VM**: run FastAPI with `uvicorn`; build the frontend (`npm --prefix web run build`) so FastAPI can serve `web/build` as static assets, or keep the Vite dev server behind a reverse proxy for local-only workflows
 - Ensure `OPENAI_API_KEY` & other envs are set securely
 - Consider a small process manager (e.g., `pm2`, `systemd`) for `uvicorn`